 by Steve Cornell

 Admittedly, there is widespread misunderstanding and disagreement about the label ‘postmodern’.
 In his article, The Dangers & Delights of Postmodernism, D. A. Carson wrote, “The meaning of postmodernism is not transparent.
 Moreover, its range of application (it has been applied to literature, art, communication theory, architecture, epistemology, jurisprudence, the philosophy of science, and more) means that its associations for one person may be very different from its associations for someone else.
-(Modern Reformation Magazine, 2003, July / August Issue, Vol. 12.4).
+(From: Modern Reformation Magazine, 2003, July / August Issue, Vol. 12.4).

-In his book, The Way of the (modern) world Or, why It’s tempting to Live as if God doesn’t Exist, Craig M. Gay, observed that, “There is very little agreement as yet as to what ‘postmodernity’ means.
+In The Way of the (modern) world Or, why It’s tempting to Live as if God doesn’t Exist, Craig M. Gay, observed that, “There is very little agreement as yet as to what ‘postmodernity’ means.
 While the term occasionally simply denotes dissatisfaction with modernity, it is increasingly used to suggest that we have entered into an entirely new cultural situation in which none of the old ‘modern’ rules and habits of mind need be taken seriously anymore.
 All such suggestions are mistaken and misleading. …the ideals of the modern project are still very firmly embedded in the central institutional realities of contemporary society.
-Although modernity may well be passé in certain intellectual circles, typically modern ideas and assumptions are still quite effectively communicated within contemporary culture by many of the institutional realities that surround us and by many of the ways we do things today. …postmodernity represents only a kind of extension of modernity, a kind of ‘hyper-modernity.’”
+Although modernity may well be passé in certain intellectual circles, typically modern ideas and assumptions are still quite effectively communicated within contemporary culture by many of the institutional realities that surround us and by many of the ways we do things today.
+Postmodernity represents only a kind of extension of modernity, a kind of ‘hyper-modernity’” (pp.17-18).

 Whatever label one chooses, western culture in particular has experienced some significant changes that effect gospel ministry.
 For the purpose of this article, these changes will be explored in relation to modernity.

-Pre-modern to modern to post-modern
+Understanding the shift: pre-modern to modern to post-modern

 - Pre-modern: Religion is the source of truth and reality (God’s existence, attributes and revelation were givens in the culture)